Glossary of Banking Terms

 SWIFT Code (Society for Worldwide Interbank Financial Telecommunications) – A code that contains 11 characters as a form of bank identification which helps facilitate international wire transfers.

 Tier 1 Capital – A bank’s core capital, opposed to Tier 2 capital, which is an element used to measure a bank’s total capital base.
-Tier 1 is considered to be more reliable.

 Time Deposit – A money deposit at a bank that cannot be withdrawn for a certain period of time.